 - water

-- Take dried cranberries and roll in sugar.
+- Roll in sugar: Take the cranberries that have dried in the simple syrup and roll them in sugar.

-I love using these sugar frosted cranberries in lots of my holiday recipes.
-From cocktails to side dishes or just as a snack on their own, they are delicious.
+- Candied cranberries for cocktails: I love using these sugar-coated cranberries in lots of my holiday recipes.
+From side dishes like my homemade cranberry sauce, or just as a snack on their own, they are delicious.

 Ingredients